mike632t/x11-calc/README.md

 ### Latest News

-Added continuous memory to models that support it.
-The contents of program and  data registers are saved in a hidden file in the users' HOME directory when the program exits or the calculator is switched off, and restored when the application is loaded or is reset using 'Ctrl-C'.
+Added continuous memory to models that support it.  .

 ### Status

-Currently very much work in progress.
-The CPU simulation code is now mostly complete but several important features required by later calculator models have not yet be implemented.
+Mostly working, next goal is to be able simulate the HP34C.

 ##### HP 21 - Working